If you’ve ever searched for how to make money online, you’ve probably come across the idea of blogging for money.

 You will also learn loads of super useful skills, like copywriting, social media management, SEO and even basic HTML.

 And when it comes to earning potential, the sky’s the limit!
+Literally, some of the top American bloggers make hundreds of thousands each month.

 Before you start, you should know that blogging is not an easy or quick way to make money online.

-Blogging is a huge time investment.
+Blogging for money requires a huge time investment.

 But these people are the exception, not the rule.